avaframe/AvaFrame/docs/moduleAna5Utils.rst

 During run-time of :py:mod:`com1DFA`:

-* in your local copy of ``com1DFA/com1DFACfg.ini`` in [VISUALISATION] set `createRangeTimeDiagram` to True and chose if you want a *TTdiagram* by setting this flag to True or in the case of a simulated range-time diagram to False
+* in your local copy of ``com1DFA/com1DFACfg.ini`` in [VISUALISATION] set `createRangeTimeDiagram` to True and choose if you want a *TTdiagram* by setting this flag to True or in the case of a simulated range-time diagram to False

 * in your local copy of ``ana5Utils/distanceTimeAnalysisCfg.ini`` you can adjust the default settings